David Berger (general): General officer

 While serving as assistant division commander of 2nd Marine Division, Berger was appointed to the rank of brigadier general.
 He then deployed to Kosovo, where he served for one year as chief of staff for Kosovo Force (KFOR) Headquarters in Pristina.
 From 2009 to 2011 he served at Headquarters Marine Corps as the Director of Operations in Plans, Policies, and Operations.
 In 2012 he deployed to Afghanistan as the commanding general of 1st Marine Division (forward) in support of Operation Enduring Freedom.
 As the commander of the division, which was based out of Camp Leatherneck in Afghanistan, he oversaw operations in the Helmand Province.

 Berger started serving as commanding general of Marine Air Ground Task Force Training Command and the Marine Corps Air Ground Combat Center on January 11, 2013.
 In July 2014, Berger was promoted to the rank of lieutenant general and assumed command of I Marine Expeditionary Force.
-On August 26, 2016, he was appointed simultaneously the commander, United States Marine Corps Forces, Pacific, and commanding general, Fleet Marine Force, Pacific.
+On August 26, 2016, he was appointed to the posts of commander, United States Marine Corps Forces, Pacific, and commanding general, Fleet Marine Force, Pacific.
 During his time in that position he worked to strengthen the partnership between the U.S. Marine Corps and its local allies in Japan, Korea, Australia, and the Philippines, including by increasing the size of the Marine Rotational Force in Darwin, Australia to a Marine air–ground task force.
 He also oversaw the introduction of the F-35 Lightning II and the expansion in the usage of the Bell Boeing V-22 Osprey.

 On August 28, 2018, Berger took up his new post as the Commanding General of Marine Corps Combat Development Command and Deputy Commandant for Combat Development and Integration.
 His appointed to that position happened around the time that the military began focusing on the rise of China.
 As the head of MCCDC, he began considering how the knowledge he gained while commanding Marine forces in the Pacific could be applied to the Corps.
 Berger oversaw a wargame at the Naval War College that simulated a potential conflict in that region, and its results influenced his policies when he later became the commandant.
 According to him, the wargame showed that mobility and sustaining forces in the Western Pacific were going to be challenges in such a conflict, but with certain changes, the Marine Corps could have an important role in sea-control and sea-denial operations.